GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent

 \subsection{Backpropagation of Decision Tree Loss}

-While the dense DT representation introduced in the previous section emphasizes an efficient learning of axis-aligned DTs, it does not solve \textbf{C1}-\textbf{C3}.
-Therefore, in this subsection, we will explain how we solve those challenges by using a ST operator during backpropagation.
+While the dense representation introduced previously emphasizes an efficient learning of axis-aligned DTs, it does not solve \textbf{C1}-\textbf{C3}.
+In this subsection, we will address those challenges by using the ST operator for backpropagation.

 For the function value calculation in the forward pass, we need to assure that $\boldsymbol{\iota}$ is a one-hot encoded vector.
 This can be achieved by applying a hardmax function on the feature index vector for each internal node.
 However, applying a hardmax is a non-differentiable operation, which precludes gradient computation.
 To overcome this issue, we use the ST operator~\citep{bengio2013propagating}: For the forward pass, we apply the hardmax as is.
-For the backward pass, however, we exclude this operation and directly propagate back the gradients of $\boldsymbol{\iota}$.
+For the backward pass, we exclude this operation and directly propagate back the gradients of $\boldsymbol{\iota}$.
 Accordingly, we can optimize the parameters of $\boldsymbol{\iota}$ where $\boldsymbol{\iota} \in \mathbb{R}$ while still using axis-aligned splits during training (\textbf{C1}).
 However, this procedure introduces a mismatch between the forward and backward pass.
 To reduce this mismatch, we additionally perform an entmax transformation~\citep{entmax_transformation} to generate a sparse distribution over $\boldsymbol{\iota}$ before applying the hardmax.

-Similarly, we use the ST operator to assure hard splits (Equation~\ref{eq:split_sigmoid_round}) by excluding $\lfloor \cdot \rceil$ for the backward pass (\textbf{C2}).
+Similarly, we employ the ST operator to ensure hard splits (Equation~\ref{eq:split_sigmoid_round}) by excluding $\lfloor \cdot \rceil$ for the backward pass (\textbf{C2}).
 Using the sigmoid logistic function before applying the ST operator (see Equation~\ref{eq:split_sigmoid}) utilizes the distance to the split threshold as additional information for the gradient calculation.
-If the feature considered at an internal node is close to the split threshold for a specific sample, this will result in smaller gradients compared to a sample that is more distant.
+If the feature considered at an internal node is close to the split threshold for a specific sample (i.e. it is more important for the current decision), this will result in larger gradients compared to a sample that is more distant.